These Musician Marketing Plan posts are the most popular series on this site. They are fully updated for 2024.

 10. Real Life & Online Networking

 You will not make it in music without mastering the power of networking.
-It’s still important to have as much knowledge on this subject as you can so that when attend in-person networking events, you will know how to take them on like a pro.
+It’s still important to have as much knowledge on this subject as you can so that when you attend in-person networking events, you will know how to take them on like a pro.

 That’s the problem with all of the digital tools available to us: Way too many artists believe they can hide behind a screen and launch the careers of their dreams without ever talking to other humans face to face.
 Building your IRL networking into your planning is key.
 Many artists are shy and introverted and this part does not come easily.